 The on-campus Teaching Clinic provides students with an opportunity to apply knowledge, skills and attitudes as they work with the public in a faculty-supervised clinical environment.
 Through a clinical affiliation agreement established with Loyola University's Norville Center for Intercollege Athletics, students participate in externships in which they interact with student athletes and medical teams under faculty supervision.
 Prerequisites: Satisfactory completion of Clinical Education 1.
 Note: Faculty-supervised Massage Events associated with working on the general public prior to the completion of CLED 1 and which have been approved by the Program Director will count towards CLED 3.
 Where such events take place outside The Soma Institute, students must cover their own travel expenses.
-(70 clock hours, all internship/externship hours)
+(70 clock hours / 3.16 quarter credits, 50 lab hours/ 20 externship hours)

 This course introduces client intake forms, client history documentation and posture analysis.
-(10 clock hours, 5 lecture & 5 lab)
+(10 clock hours / .75 quarter credits, 5 lecture & 5 lab)

 This course introduces cervical joint range of motion and orthopedic tests related to the practice of clinical massage therapy.
 Students study the clinical significance of palpatory findings.
-(20 clock hours, 8 lecture & 12 lab)
+(20 clock hours / 1.4 quarter credits, 8 lecture & 12 lab)

 This course introduces joint range of motion, palpatory findings and orthopedic tests for the upper extremity and lumbosacral spine, related to the practice of clinical massage therapy.
-(20 clock hours, 8 lecture & 12 lab)
+(20 clock hours / 1.4 quarter credits, 8 lecture & 12 lab)

 This course introduces joint range of motion, palpatory findings and orthopedic tests for the hip & knee, related to the practice of clinical massage therapy.
-(20 clock hours, 8 lecture & 12 lab)
+(20 clock hours / 1.4 quarter credits, 8 lecture & 12 lab)